k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/04_agentic_flow.md

 - Its **Role and Objectives** (as a system message).
 - **Domain Data** (details on relevant LUs, reference tables, column names, and descriptions) to enable dynamic SQL query construction.
 - A specific **List of Tools** (other Broadway flows) tailored to the domain.
-- **Execution Policies** and **Response Guidelines**.

-The Orchestrator identifies the relevant subagent by checking the flows which were tagged with the value provided in the `subagents_tag` input parameter.